shcaba/Sebastes_melanops_WA/Document/_main.md

 The following text will be modified, as appropriate, after the STAR panel and SSC meeting.

 The Black Rockfish assessment is being considered as a category 1 assessment with a $P^*$ = 0.45, $\sigma$ = 0.50, and a time-varying buffer applied to set the ABC below the OFL.
 These multipliers are also combined with the rockfish MSY proxy of SPR\textsubscript{50} and the 40-10 harvest control rule to calculate OFLs and ACLs.
-A twelve year (2023-2034) projection of the reference model using these specifications along with input removals for 2023 and 2024 provided by the Groundfish Management Team (Katie Pierson, ODFW, pers. comm.) is provided in Table \ref{tab:project_ES}.
+A twelve year (2023-2034) projection of the reference model using these specifications along with input removals for 2023 and 2024 provided by the Groundfish Management Team (Katie Pierson, ODFW, pers. comm.) is provided in Table \ref{tab:projectionES}.

 \input{tex_tables/g_Projections_ES.tex}